GRGServer/SAMPRacing/README.md

 You can omit the other setup steps by using the provided Vagrant VM based on Debian Stretch.

+Before continuing, you have to install the following Vagrant plugins (if not already installed):

+* VirtualBox guest plugin: `vagrant plugin install vagrant-vbguest`
+* Puppet install plugin: `vagrant plugin install vagrant-puppet-install`

 Simply execute `vagrant up` in the root directory of your checkout to start the Vagrant VM.

 This will automatically setup the whole server (including MySQL and the webserver) and compile the gamemode.